-I got there on a late summer morning, in January, and I found a long table laid for breakfast under a shady porch to welcome me: selection of tea, coffee, fresh bread, jams, dulce de leche and to my greatest joy a mate just prepared to share with new friends.
-From the beginning it has been a succession of chatter, laughter and the subtle Argentinian irony that seems to never stop conquering me.
-At the end of breakfast I already felt part of something special.
+I got there on a late summer morning in January, and I found a long table laid for breakfast under a shady porch to welcome me: a selection of tea, coffee, fresh bread, jams, dulce de leche, and to my greatest joy, a mate just prepared to share with new friends.
+From the beginning, it has been a succession of chatter, laughter, and the subtle Argentinian irony that seems never to stop conquering me.
+At the end of breakfast, I already felt part of something special.

-After breakfast we went for a long horseback ride, crossing tobacco plantations, picturesque villages and paths that looks like endless lines.
-This first ride relaxed me and at the same time made me recharge the batteries… Hard not to think “I want to stay here.”
+After breakfast, we went for a long horseback ride, crossing tobacco plantations, picturesque villages, and paths that look like endless lines.
+This first ride relaxed me and, at the same time, made me recharge the batteries… It hard not to think, “I want to stay here.”

-For those who have little time the experience at this ranch can also come to an end at this point, after lunch.
-The emotions felt in these first few hours, however, made it impossible to leave so early and I therefore decided to stop longer and longer.
+For those who have little time, the experience at this ranch can also come to an end at this point, after lunch.
+However, the emotions felt in these first few hours made it impossible to leave so early, and I, therefore, decided to stop longer and longer.

-I learned a lot about local life, traditions and what it means to love horses around here, and I can not thank enough Sergio, Eduardo, Mario, Jose and Enrique for the patience they had telling me about their lives and teaching me how to put a horse shoes for the first time, how traing them to get used to the saddle and even how to prepare the asado, although on this last point everyone has his own version 😀
+I learned a lot about local life, traditions, and what it means to love horses around here, and I can not thank enough Sergio, Eduardo, Mario, Jose, and Enrique for the patience they had telling me about their lives and teaching me how to put a horseshoe for the first time, how training them to get used to the saddle and even how to prepare the Asado, although on this last point everyone has his own version 😀

 I can now safely say that the gaucho lifestyle really suits me!
 And then, with Enrique everything is possible 😉